 When assets are divided, the spouse who receives a certain property may also receive any associated debt.
 If one spouse is granted the house, they may also take on responsibility for the mortgage as well.

 When it comes to dividing property, you need experienced legal advocacy.
 A family law attorney with an extensive background in divorce law and property division will be able to guide your through the process, and negotiate on your behalf to ensure you receive the divorce settlement you prefer.
 There are many factors to be considered during the division of property, and your lawyer will ensure that your best interests are protected.

 You deserve tested legal representation during your divorce.
 Attorney Russell S. Hershkowitz has over 25 years of experience handling divorce cases, and has been a member of Florida Bar Association's Family Law section for more than 20 years.

 During his time serving the Orange, Lake, Volusia, and Seminole Counties, he has gained familiarity with local judges and knows how to effectively communicate with them for you.

 Attorney Hershkowitz provides thoughtful and committed advocacy, and will work to ensure that you understand all the details of your case.
 Our dedicated staff will ensure that no detail in your case is overlooked, and we will build a relationship with you based on trust and communication.

-Contact our Altamonte Springs divorce attorney today by calling (407) 753-4111 to schedule a free consultation.
+Reach out to our Altamonte Springs property division attorney today by calling (407) 753-4111 or contact us online to schedule a free consultation.